jmanderson0119/dnd-map-maker/README.md

 Welcome to the repository for my D&D map maker!

 ## Description
-D&D Map Maker is a web application designed to streamline the process of creating, editing, and sharing top-down dungeon maps for the popular tabletop role-playing game Dungeons and Dragons.
+Cribbie's Roundtable is a web application designed to streamline the process of creating, editing, and sharing top-down dungeon maps for the popular tabletop role-playing game Dungeons and Dragons.
 Whether you're a Dungeon Master looking to craft intricate environments for your players or a player who enjoys world-building, D&D Map Maker provides an intuitive platform to bring your ideas to life.

 ## Features
 * Create Custom Maps: Design unique dungeon layouts by placing rooms, corridors, traps, and more using an intuitive editing interface.